-- On-going assessment of the student's strengths and needs by the teacher - Discuss with the classroom teacher next steps and interventions/strategies in the regular class - A possible meeting with the School-based Team (Principal, Learning Support Teacher, Teacher, Parent) to determine possible changes to delivery of the academic program, homework assignments and accommodations (i.e., allow for extra time, quiet working environment, reduce writing requirements, use of a scribe or assistive technology) - Consultation with the Special Education Services to review your child's profile (Standardized assessment may be recommended) - If testing results indicate that the student meets the Ministry defined criteria for an exceptionality, an IPRC meeting may be called by the Principal
+- On-going assessment of the student's strengths and needs by a teacher - Discuss with the classroom teacher next steps and interventions/strtaegies in the regular class - A possible meeting with the School-based-team (Principal, Learning Support Teacher, Teacher, Parent) to determine possible changes to the academic program, homework assignments, and accommodations n(i.e. allow for extra time, quiet working environment, reduce writing requirements, use of a scribe or assistive technology - Consultation with the special Education Services to review your child's profile (standardized assessment may be recommended.)